 This is the category most relevant to the Company.
 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 However, the Company has borrowings at floating rates.
 The impact of restatement of effective interest rate, year on year due to reset of interest rate, is not material.
-Gains and losses are recognized in Statements Profit and Loss when the liabilities are derecognized as well as through the transaction cost and interest process.
+Gains and losses are recognized in Statement of Profit and Loss when the liabilities are derecognized as well as through the transaction cost amortization process:

-GF Toll Road Private Limited Notes to Financial Statements as of and of the year ended March 31, 2022
+Notes to Financial Statements as of and of the year ended March 31, 2023